-So you want to be a professional photographer?
 Many people think professional photography is all about taking creative shots in exotic locales, big cities, and small towns—but if you want to make a living off of your camera, It’s best to hang your romanticisms at the door.
-Before you quit your day job and try to turn your hobby into a career, there are a few things you need to be aware of before you enter the world of professional photography.
+Before you quit your day job and become a hobbyist into a photography job, there are a tutorials, tips and tricks you need to be aware of, before you enter the world of professional photography.

 Marketing and Web Design